 Cancer of the throat and the sensation of a lump in the throat

 Cancer of the throat is also a possible cause for feeling something in the throat.
 In this case, the sensation is more likely to be persistent and may be associated with other symptoms such as a constant sore throat, unexplained earache, difficulty swallowing, voice change or a neck lump that can be felt with the fingers.
 Throat cancers are commoner in smokers and people who drink a lot of alcohol, although there is now a well recognised association between throat cancers and the human papilloma virus which is transmitted sexually.
+This is not an uncommon condition in people who have never smoked.
 Throat cancers are, fortunately, less common than cancer of the breast, bowel, lung, prostate or even lymphomas.

 Diagnosing the feeling of a lump in the throat